 Maybe you came up with a business idea in the shower this morning, or maybe you’ve been nurturing a concept for years.
-Either way, figuring out how to set up your business is a big decision.
+Either way, starting a business is a big decision—and picking a business entity type is the first big step.

 Simple time tracking that syncs with payroll.